What I learnt from ‘volume down’ time

 with Holly & Co resident coach

-Holly & Co resident business psychologist and coach, Kate is here to help us understand how energy provides the building blocks on which our resilience sits.
-Energy has a direct relationship with pressure for many of us, in that if there’s not much challenge in what we’re doing to create pressure, our energy levels can languish.
+Holly & Co’s resident business psychologist and coach Kate is here to help us understand how energy provides the building blocks on which our resilience sits.
+Energy has a direct relationship with pressure for many of us, in that if there’s not much challenge in what we’re doing, our energy levels can languish.
 Up the pressure a little bit though, and you will reach that sweet spot where you feel highly motivated, focused and energised.

 When this happens, we have to lower the pressure.
 But what if that’s out of our hands?
 We have to draw on our energy reserves and we can only do this as long as we haven’t been running on empty, so it’s important to fiercely defend our energy at all times.